 First Class Honours 70 - 100

 Upper Second Class Honours 60 - 69

 Lower Second Class Honours 50 - 59

 Third Class Honours 40 - 49

 Fail 0 - 39

+and the set of the set 6

-3.2 Unless they receive written instructions from the Examinations Office to do so, e.g. in the case of dyslexic candidates, examiners shall assess work without referring to medical and/or extenuating circumstances.
+3.2 Unless they receive written instructions from the Examinations Office to do so, e.g. in the case of dyslexic candidates, examiners shall assess work without referring to medical and/or exceptional circumstances.
 Such circumstances will be considered by the Sub-Board of Examiners at the meeting where the award of degrees is considered.